What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 We all have the same amount of time during the day, however, we all have different amounts of available resources (talents, money, support, etc.).
 We can’t do it all and we surely can’t do it all at once – be satisfied where we are but be determined to be better.

 Be better today than we were yesterday.
 We are always older and wiser today than we were yesterday because we made mistakes yesterday.
 We can learn from our mistakes and pain, and work to not repeat them.
 Embrace and learn from failure.
 FAIL FORWARD.
-The alternative is to complain and make excuses, and let failure depress us, which we know makes us more vulnerable to abuse.
+The alternative is to complain, make excuses, blame other people, and let failure depress us, which we know makes us more vulnerable to abuse.
 By focusing on continually improving ourselves we are hopeful and optimistic.
 We look for and find the joy in life.
 We become so grateful for the good things, there is little room for the negative – we are humble.
 With humility there is no room for or time to be “greater” than someone else – risking any justification to abuse, and no time to be “less” than someone – risking being abused.
 We can learn from everyone we meet, regardless of their economic situation, nationality or condition.
 We are open and understanding of others when we are continually improving ourselves.

 The secret to continual improvement is found in three simple steps: Plan, do, evaluate.
 We do these steps naturally, but when they are done intentionally and constantly, we see amazing results.
 Plan our day in the morning, Do the plan during the day, Evaluate what we did well and what we could improve during the evening.
 Repeat day after day.
 Constantly utilize Plan, Do, Evaluate on small tasks, large projects and even relationships.
 Conscientiously, using them on an hourly, daily, monthly, and yearly basis will actually produce the results we dream of.

-This is not an effort to “fake it until you make it”.
+This is not an effort to “fake it until you make it.”
 Comparing ourselves only to ourselves makes the process real because inside we know who we really are, and keep getting better.
 This makes us love-able which causes us to be aware and in control of our thoughts and emotions, which is critical when experiencing pain.
 This is not easy, but what is the alternative?
 We can PAY attention or PAY with needless suffering.
 Comparing ourselves to ourselves makes possible our efforts of continual improvement, giving us confidence and trust in ourselves, which together allows us to find purpose and meaning in our lives.

 Parents and Teachers: Expect high performance standards and good things from us so we can develop confidence and trust in ourselves, but also expect mistakes.
 Let us fail, and let us keep trying if we are giving our best effort.
 It is good experience and helpful in the long run.
 We are stronger and prepared to do more difficult and useful tasks in the future.
 Let us try again tomorrow and the next day, until we get it.
 Give genuine praise and encouragement.
 Insincere praise undermines our confidence because down deep we know our true effort and current ability and want our future efforts to be based on the truth.
 Constantly improve yourself, we will do the same.
 We will understand each other because we will all be trying to be better.